YeisraelD/C-Sup/OS process synchronization/README.md

 Consumer cannot get mutex. its alreaddy set to 0, it can never unlock the critical section.
-Producer cannot release mutex because it is blocked or its waiting for an empty slot in the buffer. kinda both lost, but most os`s just ignore this condition.
+Producer cannot release mutex because it is blocked or its waiting for an empty slot in the buffer. kinda both lost, but most modern os`s just ignore this condition.

 not sure with what mechanism we fix this ....

-okay, the reason i put this in c repo is that unlike other high level pls, c doesnt support built in monitor support, instead the programmer must use other synchronization mechanisims, like semaphores, mutex locks , ya that was basically it.
+okay, the reason i put this in c repo is that unlike other high level pls, c doesnt support built in monitor support, instead the programmer must use other synchronization mechanisims, like semaphores, mutex locks, so that was basically it.